Circularity and Symmetries of $p$ and $p^{2}$-polygons

-\subsection{Definition of the used equivalence relation}
+\section{Definition of the used equivalence relation}

-We denote by $C(p)$ the set of all $p$-polygons and define the following equivalence relation on $C(p)$:
+We denote by $C(n)$ the set of all $n$-polygons and define the following equivalence relation on $C(n)$:

-Two $p$-polygons $P_1(p)$ and $P_2(p)$ are said to be equivalent, denoted $P_1(p)\equiv P_2(p)$, if they are obtainable from one another by a rotation.
-This means, that the two considered $p$-polygons have the same shape and belong to the same equivalence-class.
+Two $n$-polygons $P_1(n)$ and $P_2(n)$ are said to be equivalent, denoted $P_1(n)\equiv P_2(n)$, if they are obtainable from one another by a rotation.
+This means, that the two considered $n$-polygons have the same shape and belong to the same equivalence-class.
+Two $n$-polygons $P_1(n)$ and $P_2(n)$ are not equivalent, denoted $P_1(n)\not\equiv P_2(n)$ if they are not obtainable by a rotation. \\\\

-\textbf{Explanation} Two $p$-polygons $P_1(p)$ and $P_2(p)$ are not equivalent, denoted $P_1(p)\not\equiv P_2(p)$ if they are not obtainable by a rotation.
-But there exists a reflection and their shapes are mirrored, but not congruent.
-Therefore the two considered $p$-polygons have not the same shape and therefore they belong to different equivalence-classes.